 At this vantage point, we look back at the lagoon before heading onto the bridge.
 Do you notice the beginning of the trail up on the hill to the right?

-Directly across from the street to the right is Tamarack Beach and to the left is Warm Water Jetty Beach.
+Directly across from the street to the right is Tamarack Beach, and to the left is Warm Water Jetty Beach.
 Let’s have a look at the water from on top of the bridge.

 Time to make our way back to the beginning!
 How did you enjoy the tour?
-I love it here so much as it brings back great memories when I use to interview fishermen here.
+I love it here so much as it brings back great memories when I use to interview anglers here.

 It looks like someone is going fishing in a kayak.

 One more look before we say goodbye!

 End of the Tour